AzouKr/Freelance-Website/README.md

 # Technical Details
-This application is web-based, For all the front-end components, [ReactJs](https://reactjs.org/) is used and the player is completely HTML5-based.
+This application is web-based, For all the front-end components, [ReactJs](https://reactjs.org/).
 The application is essentially split into Grails for a REST-API, and ReactJs for the frontend.

 Treva uses the [MongooDb](https://www.mongodb.com/) for the database.